 Sports Medicine Experts

 After earning his medical degree at Albert-Ludwigs-Universität Freiburg in Germany, Dr. Musahl moved to the United States, where he completed his residency at the University of Pittsburgh and a fellowship at the Hospital for Special Surgery Sports Medicine and Shoulder in New York City.
-In addition to his work as a University of Pittsburgh professor and a leading orthopaedic surgeon, Dr. Musahl is also an associated team physician for the University of Pittsburgh football team, as well as team physician for Carlow University and Mt.
+In addition to his work as a University of Pittsburgh professor and a leading orthopaedic surgeon, Dr. Musahl is also a co-head team physician for the University of Pittsburgh football team, as well as team physician for Carlow University and Mt.
 Lebanon High School.

 His research interests include knee and shoulder biomechanics.
 Recently, he was awarded the Cabaud Memorial Award, which was given for the best paper researching hard or soft tissue biology.
 He also won the Aircast Award for Basic Science for his collaborative work on ACL reconstruction.
 Currently, Dr. Musahl is assistant professor of bioengineering at the University of Pittsburgh's Swanson School of Engineering, assistant professor of orthopaedic surgery at the University of Pittsburgh School of Medicine, and medical director at the UPMC Center for Sports Medicine.